strands-project/strands_apps/README.md

 ### Overview

-Simple behaviour for climbing up the ramp installed in UoL Witham Wharf office.
+Simple behaviour for passing thorugh narrow doors.
-Just position the robot near to the ramp and call the rampClimbingServer service.
+Just position the robot near to the door and send the monitored nav goal.